 For us, it wasn’t an option.
 We’re hiking with two dogs, and mountain huts don’t take dogs.

-The Terra costs €35 more than the Simond, and the main reason Tom chose it over a Decathlon equivalent was fit.
-The hip belt sat correctly on his hips at the right torso length adjustment.
-But in my opinion, if the cheaper pack fits your body, buy the cheaper pack.
+Tom’s North Face Terra 65 at €185.00 has a removable, torso-adjustable frame and a full-length U-zip for main-compartment access.
+It costs €35 more than the Simond, and the main reason Tom chose it over a Decathlon equivalent was fit: the hip belt sat correctly at the right torso length.
+But if the cheaper pack fits your body, buy the cheaper pack.

-In the ideal world, I wanted down in a quilt, but we did not get that.
-Down quilts at a comparable temperature rating start around €170 per bag, which would have added €200 to the total for two of us, so we moved on.
+I spent more time researching sleeping bags than any other item on this list.
+I wanted a down quilt, and we didn’t get one, because down quilts at a comparable temperature rating start around €170 per bag, which would have added €200 to the total for two of us.

 The camping cookware section at Decathlon usually has prices on the shelf.
 That day, that section didn’t.
 I picked up several mugs one by one, comparing weight, chose the lightest one, and discovered at the till that it was €19.99.
 Titanium, as it turns out, costs more than aluminium.
 I did not know this.
 I do now.